zw5/zw5/README.md

 Hi, I'm Simón.
-I am a full stack developer and I have been building production software since 16.
+I am a full stack developer.

 some of my projects: